usrmusicman/ArchInstallerNext/README.md

 # ArchInstallerNext
-Archlinux Installer with GNOME and chaotic-aur
+Archlinux Installer with Plasma (64-Bit only)